 - Service Request Process:

 When token-based authorization is used, a service request requires that the NF Service Consumer has earlier acquired a valid access token (See TS 33.501 [4] Clause 13.4.1.1.2).
 While the NF service consumer sends an access token request, if available the NRF (who has the information on security evaluation and monitoring results associated to a NF service consumer), can check the security evaluation and monitoring results and if the results indicate that the NF service consumer has attempted attacks, then there can be security policy that helps the NRF determine whether to issue the access token or not.
-In case, the NF service consumer is identified to have launched an attack over other NFs, denying the issue of an access token can prevent the NF service consumer from attacking the rest of the NFs in SBA.
+In case, the NF service consumer is identified to have launched an attack against other NFs, denying the issue of an access token can prevent the NF service consumer from attacking the rest of the NFs in SBA.

-Additional methods to study are short lived access tokens or token revocation relative to the identified malicious NF and the NRF can act accordingly to prevent the malicious NF from further impacting the other NFs and services.
+Additional methods to study are short lived access tokens or token revocation relative to the identified compromised NF and the NRF can act accordingly to prevent the compromised NF from further impacting the other NFs and services.

+For the case of service access request, for the communication model where SCP is involved (i.e., in Model C and D for indirect communication described in TS 23.501 Annex E.1, SCP routes the request for service discovery) whether any actions are needed at the SCP will be determined during the solution discussions.

-- NF service registration update:
+- NF service update:

-When the service producer (i.e., an NF instance) sends a NF registration update request message to the NRF, if the security evaluation and monitoring result related to the requesting NF service producer is available, it can be considered by the NRF to accept with success or deny with failure.
-For example, if the NF service producer is identified to have launched an attack with malicious intentions, then further denial of NF service registration update by the NRF can prevent the malicious NF from expanding the threat surface.
+When the service producer (i.e., an NF instance) sends a NF update request message to the NRF, if the security evaluation and monitoring result related to the requesting NF service producer is available, it can be considered by the NRF to accept with success or deny with failure.
+For example, if the NF service producer is identified to have launched an attack with malicious intentions, then further denial of NF service update by the NRF can prevent the compromised NF from expanding the threat surface.

 - NF service discovery:

 When the NF service consumer sends a NF discovery request, if a security evaluation and monitoring result related to the requesting NF service consumer is available, then it can be considered by the NRF to determine and provide or deny the issual of discovered NF instances information accordingly.
-For example, if the NF service consumer is identified to have launched attacks, then further denial of NF discovery service information by the NRF can prevent the malicious NF from leveraging that information to increase the threat surface.
+For example, if the NF service consumer is identified to have launched attacks, then further denial of NF discovery service information by the NRF can prevent the compromised NF from leveraging that information to increase the threat surface.

+For the communication model where SCP is involved (i.e., in Model C and D for indirect communication described in TS 23.501 Annex E.1, SCP routes the request for service discovery) whether any actions are needed at the SCP will be determined during the solution discussions.

 NOTE: The information on ‘which NF consumes the security evaluation and monitoring results to let the NRF take the appropriate decisions in access control’ and ‘the security policy definitions’ are outside the scope of this clause and can be part of KI and solution discussion clause(s).